Journalism and editing

 Long reads and interviews

-I love long-format storytelling, and have contributed in-depth reported pieces to the Guardian Long Read section, The New Yorker, the FT Magazine, The New York Times and Prospect magazine, as well as a wealth of other feature-writing.
+I love long-format storytelling, and have written in-depth reported pieces for the Guardian Long Read section, The New Yorker, the FT Magazine, The New York Times and Prospect magazine, as well as doing a wealth of other feature-writing.
+Here are a few of my faves.

 The Museum of 2020